 Come hear us!

 Ruth Kasckow, flutist and flute instructor, performs in orchestras, chamber music ensembles, and solo recitals.
-Ruth is a regular performer with numerous chamber music groups at the Pasadena Presbyterian Church Music at Noon series and Glendale Noon Concerts in the area.
+Ruth is often a featured performer with numerous chamber music groups at the Pasadena Presbyterian Church Music at Noon series and Glendale Noon Concerts in the area.
 She played in several orchestras including Burbank Symphony, Santa Monica Symphony, Opera a la Carte, and Orquesta mexicana de la juventud, as well as numerous chamber music ensembles.
 She maintains a thriving private teaching studio in La Canada where she teaches students of all ages and levels.
+She recently received the “Finest Music Teacher Award” by the readers of Crescenta Valley Times.
 As a licensed Andover Educator, she teaches Body Mapping to musicians which is an innovative educational technique that helps musicians improve playing and avoid injury.
 Ruth wrote The Flute Duet Practice Books and Chinese Folk Song Suite for Flute Quartet and has recorded two solo CD’s: French Impressions for Flute and German Expressions for Flute.
 She performed in master classes with Julius Baker, Jean Pierre Rampal, and Liisa Ruoho, and studied with Bonnie Lake, David Shostac, and Jim Walker.
 She holds a BA in Music from Goucher College and an MFA in Flute Performance from California Institute of the Arts. www.flutemuse.com

 One of Canada's gifted violinists, Robert's solo and recital performances have generated accolades from audiences and critics alike.
 Robert has been featured as soloist and recitalist internationally, and has been frequently heard on C.B.C National Radio.
 Most recently, appearances have included the Royal Winnipeg Ballet at Toronto's Sony Centre, the Musique et Amitié festival in Switzerland and the Banff Festival.
 As well as having served as Concertmaster for several of Toronto's orchestras and major musical productions, including Miss Saigon, Les Miserables and Phantom of the Opera, Robert has had an extensive orchestral career as a member of the Edmonton Symphony Orchestra, and as Principal Second Violin of the Winnipeg Symphony and Manitoba Chamber Orchestra.
 A native of Edmonton, He received his Masters of Music Degree from Indiana University, studying under renowned violinists Franco Gulli and Joseph Gingold.
 He furthered his studies at the Banff Centre completing intensive Chamber music training with Zoltan Szekely (Hungarian String Quartet) He has served on the faculty of the Royal Conservatory of Music at Toronto.
 Robert plays an amazing Lorenzo Storioni of Cremona 1792.